Hate crime: United States

-In 2017, the FBI released new data showing a 17 percent increase in hate crimes between 2016 and 2017.
+In 2017, the FBI released data showing a 17% increase in hate crimes between 2016 and 2017.

-In 2018, the Hate Crime Statistics report showed 59.5 percent were motivated by race bias and 16.9 percent by sexual orientation.
+In 2018, the Hate Crime Statistics report showed 59.5% were motivated by race bias and 16.9% by sexual orientation.

 Prosecutions of hate crimes have been difficult in the United States.
-Recently, state governments have attempted to re-investigate and re-try past hate crimes.
+Recently, state governments have tried to re-investigate and re-try past hate crimes.
 One notable example was Mississippi's decision to retry Byron De La Beckwith in 1990 for the 1963 murder of Medgar Evers, a prominent figure in the NAACP and a leader of the civil rights movement.
 This was the first time in U.S. history that an unresolved civil rights case was re-opened.
 De La Beckwith, a member of the Ku Klux Klan, was tried for the murder on two previous occasions, resulting in hung juries.
 A mixed-race jury found Beckwith guilty of murder, and he was sentenced to life in prison in 1994.

 According to a November 2016 report issued by the FBI, hate crimes are on the rise in the United States.
 The number of hate crimes increased from 5,850 in 2015, to 6,121 hate crime incidents in 2016, an increase of 4.6 percent.

 The Khalid Jabara-Heather Heyer National Opposition to Hate, Assault, and Threats to Equality Act (NO HATE), which was first introduced in 2017, was reintroduced in June 2019 to improve hate crime reporting and expand support for victims as a response to anti-LGBTQ, anti-Muslim and antisemitic attacks.
 The bill would fund state hate-crime hotlines, and support expansion of reporting and training programs in law enforcement agencies.

-According to a 2021 study, in the years between 1992 and 2014, white people were the offenders in 74.5 percent of anti-Asian hate crimes, 99 percent of anti-black hate crimes, and 81.1 percent of anti-Hispanic hate crimes.
+According to a 2021 study, in the years of 1992-2014, white people were the offenders in 74.5% of anti-Asian hate crimes, 99% of anti-black hate crimes, and 81.1% of anti-Hispanic hate crimes.